The Forteo Mystery: What You Should Know About This Puzzling Drug

-As touted in the drug’s insert, Forteo “increases bone mineral density and bone strength.”
+As touted on the drug’s insert, Forteo “increases bone mineral density and bone strength.”

 Many unanswered questions

 But the puzzling catch with Forteo is that the way in which it works remains a mystery.
 This is openly acknowledged by its maker, pharmaceutical giant Eli Lilly and Company.
-As explained in the drug’s brochure, “the role of PTH in control of bone mass is still not really understood” and that “intermittent spikes of PTH, such as given by daily injection, will cause more increase in bone formation than in bone resorption… This has been shown in rats.”
+The drug’s brochure states that “the role of PTH in control of bone mass is still not really understood” and that “intermittent spikes of PTH, such as given by daily injection, will cause more increase in bone formation than in bone resorption… This has been shown in rats.”

 Unfortunately, what has also been shown in rats is the development of osteosarcoma, a lethal bone cancer caused by an abnormal proliferation of osteoblasts or bone-forming cells.
 Below, I quote again from Eli Lilly’s pamphlet (http://pi.lilly.com/us/forteo-medguide.pdf):

 “During the drug testing process, the medicine in Forteo caused some rats to develop a bone cancer called osteosarcoma.
 In people, osteosarcoma is a serious but rare cancer.
 Osteosarcoma has been reported rarely in people who took Forteo.
 It is not known if people who take Forteo have a higher chance of getting osteosarcoma.”